We are currently accepting applications for our 2023-2025 Fellowship Cycle, beginning as soon as January 2023. The

-In the summer of 2021 Lydia’s House created the Dorothy Day Fellowship Program for women of faith who desire to live in community and share life with families experiencing homelessness.
+In 2021, Lydia’s House created the Dorothy Day Fellowship Program for women of faith who desire to live in community and share life with families experiencing homelessness.
 This program offers private living space, a variety of compensation and benefits, educational options and more opportunities for growth.
 The commitment is 24 months.

 When we take the next round of applicants in spring 2023 we’ll hire for:

 - Non-Profit Leadership Fellow

 Each position will include mentoring in the work of Lydia’s House and in the fight against family poverty and homelessness, as well as sharing in the work of maintaining and staffing the shelter.
 While not required, fellows can also attend classes at nearby Xavier University to work towards a masters degree or professional certificate.

 The duration of each position is 24 months.
 Compensation includes: